gnosis/cow-token/README.md

 1. `steps.json`, a list of transactions to be executed from the Gnosis DAO in the proposal.
 2. `addresses.json`, a list of (deterministically generated) contract addresses that will result from executing the deployment onchain.
 3. `claims.json`, a list of all the claims of all user.
 It contains all information needed by a user to perform a claim onchain.
 4. `chunks` and `mapping.json`, which contain a reorganized version of the same claims that are available in `claims.json`.
 This format is easier to handle by a web frontend.
+5. `txhashes.json`, the hashes of all transactions appearing in the proposal.
+They can be used to verify that the proposal was created correctly.

 The format is very similar to the one used in the Uniswap airdrop.

 #### Verify GIP-13 proposal